Artificial Intelligence & Remote Sensing Tools

 We are a publicly-funded research programme invested in producing digital public goods.

-We will also offer an analytical service from August 2024, please get in touch (via form below) to learn more.
+We will also offer an analytical service from early 2025, please get in touch (via form below) to learn more.

 “Wherever land meets water,